What is your typical process for working with a new customer?

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. Make sure the trainer has at least 5 years experience and has worked with a wide range of age groups.
+Make sure the trainer has at least 5 years experience and has worked with a wide range of age groups.
 Explains to you what expectations are needed to reach your goals.

 What questions should customers think through before talking to professionals about their project?